 Use the My Audio Profiles window (My Profile > My Audio Profiles) to configure an audio profile to use with an audio conference.
 Audio profiles use the conference settings associated with the selected audio provider to start the audio conference.
 See Create and use audio profiles.

 You have two options for starting the Meeting wizard.
 To create the meeting in your individual My Meetings folder, navigate to the Adobe Connect Central home page.
-On this page, locate the Create New menu bar, and click Meeting.
+On this page, click the Create button, and select Meeting from the menu.
 To create your meeting in another folder for which you have Manage permission, navigate to that folder in the Meetings library.
 Then click the New Meeting button.

 On the first page of the Meeting wizard, enter details about the meeting.
 These details include a name, custom URL, summary, date, duration, template, language, access restrictions, and audio conference settings (Only the name and language are required).
 If available, you can select an audio profile from the pop-up menu instead of manually entering audio conference settings.
 For more information about audio profiles, see Create and use audio profiles.